epfl-ada/ada-2024-project-adaventurers2024/docs/index.md

         </div>
     </div>
 </div>

+Clearly clusters 9, 13 and 20 highlight in these top, they are our prime suspects.
+We also can see some movies stand alone at the edges, showing that sometimes even unusual combinations of tropes can lead to bad ratings.

 To have a better look of these combinations, the following bar chart reveals the most frequently trope combinations in our worst-rated movie clusters.
 The combination of "HorrorFilms + ShoutOut + AssholeVictim" appears most frequently, followed by other horror-related combinations involving B-movies, SciFiHorror and slasher films movies.
 This suggests that certain horror movie formulas, particularly those that rely heavily on traditional tropes, tend to be perceived as repetitive or unoriginal by audiences, leading to poor ratings.
 Beyond horror, we see recurring patterns in other genres: dirty cop narratives, recursive or self-referential storytelling (as shown by "AlliterativeTitle + RecursiveCanon + RecursiveFiction"), and psychological thrillers with specific social themes.
 The presence of "BigBad + FilmsOfThe1980s + TheDragon" suggests that dated villain archetypes from the 1980s may not do well with modern audiences.
 These combinations point to potential narrative fatigue, where audiences may be responding negatively to overly familiar or poorly executed trope patterns